Director: Nick James

 If there have been no recent updates try The German comet group page or Seiichi Yoshida's page for information or the Liga Iberoamericana de Astronomia for observations.

-Light curves of comets that may become brighter than 9th magnitude [click on thumbnail to get the full scale image, updated on 2024 September 5].
+Light curves of comets that may become brighter than 9th magnitude [click on thumbnail to get the full scale image, updated on 2025 January 4].
 The dotted lines represent 99% confidence limits.
 The fitted curves are for an aperture of 30 cm, so the comet will appear brighter to visual observers using a smaller aperture.
-2023 A3
+None at present

 Planning aids and information for forthcoming comets, valid out to about 2025.